SALEM — The Oregon agricultural industry is gearing up for battle against a campaign to pass a corporate sales tax measure on the

 The ballot measure targets C corporations, imposing a 2.5 percent tax on their Oregon gross sales exceeding $25 million.
 It’s expected to raise about $3 billion a year in new state revenue.

 The nonpartisan Legislative Revenue Office says the tax will act largely as a consumption tax, raising prices for consumers and businesses.

 The union-backed campaign A Better Oregon says the state needs that revenue to bolster support for education, health care and senior services.
-Proponents also note that corporations’ income tax contributions to state revenue has declined as a percentage from 18.5 in the mid-1970s to 6.7 now, according to a study by the Oregon Public Policy Center.
+Proponents also note that corporations’ income tax contributions to state revenue have declined as a percentage from 18.5 in the mid-1970s to 6.7 now, according to a study by the Oregon Public Policy Center.

-While the campaign says the tax targets big out-of-state corporations, it also affects some Oregon businesses with high sales receipts but relatively low profit margins, said Dave Dillon, executive vice president of Oregon Farm Bureau.
+While the campaign says the tax targets big out-of-state corporations, it also affects some Oregon businesses with high sales receipts but relatively low-profit margins, said Dave Dillon, executive vice president of Oregon Farm Bureau.